-Along the way we passed vast spaces of empty terrain with nothing but brown bushes.
-The desolate landscape is strewn with interesting shaped boulders.
+Along the way, we passed vast spaces of empty terrain with nothing but brown bushes.
+The desolate landscape is strewn with interesting-shaped boulders.
 The boulders in this area are very different from the ones in Hampi, which is just about a hundred kilometers from here.
 Whereas the boulders in and around Hampi have been smoothed by wind erosion over thousands of years, the boulders in this region appear more reddish and jagged.

 Myths surrounding Aihole

 Aihole has also been a part of Hindu mythologies.
-It has a natural axe-shaped rock near the Malaprabha river bank, which is a tributary of the larger Krishna river that flows in north Karnataka, and a rock in the river that shows to be a footprint.
+It has a natural ax-shaped rock near the Malaprabha river bank, which is a tributary of the larger Krishna river that flows in north Karnataka, and a rock in the river that shows to be a footprint.
 A 19th-century local tradition believed that rock footprints in the river were those of Parashurama, the sixth avatar of Hindu God Vishnu.

 The story goes that Parashurama’s father had a magical cow, called Kamdhenu.
 The then King Maheshmati Kartvurya Arjuna forcibly takes the Kamdhenu cow from his father.
 Parashurama was a saint but he was born with a warrior attitude.
 He fights a war with the king and brings back the holy cow.
 On seeing Parashurama commit a sin, his father asks him to atone for his sin.
 While Parashurama is away in penance, the king comes back and kills Parashurama’s father.
-When Parashurama hears of this he goes on a killing spree and kills everyone in the kings family.
-When other Kshatriya kings came to help Maheshmati’s family, he killed all of them, and then he killed all the Kshatriyas (warrior class) in the region for 21 generations.
+When Parashurama hears of this he goes on a killing spree and kills everyone in the king’s family.
+When other kings come to help Maheshmati’s family, he kills all of them.
+Still not satisfied, he keeps killing all the Kshatriyas (warrior class) in the region for 21 generations.
 Talk about holding a grudge!

 Brief history of Aihole

-Excavations have found evidence of wooden and brick temples dating to 4th-century.
+Aihole has been called a cradle of Hindu rock architecture.
+The documented history of Aihole is traceable to the rise of the Early Chalukya dynasty in the 6th century.
+Excavations have found evidence of wooden and brick temples dating to the 4th-century.
 Experiments with stone started in Aihole sometime at the culmination of the 5th century CE.
 This was a period when the Indian subcontinent saw a period of political and cultural stability under the Gupta Empire rulers.
 Following the decline of the Gupta Empire, the Chalukyas began to assert their independence.
 The earliest dynasty, known as the “Badami Chalukyas”, ruled from Vatapi (modern Badami) from the middle of the 6th century.
-Their presence in the roughly 25-kilometre stretch of the Malaprabha valley is documented mainly at four well-known sites: Badami, Mahakuta, Pattadakal and Aihole.
+Their presence in the roughly 25-kilometer stretch of the Malaprabha valley is documented mainly at four well-known sites: Badami, Mahakuta, Pattadakal, and Aihole.